 Make sure the APP has paired with the QK-W017.

 Power up the QK-S001.
-After 10 seconds, press and hold the button next to the green LED for 3 seconds.
+After 10 seconds, the green light should flash.
+Click the reset button next to the green LED.
 The green LED should be on.

 To register the terminal unit and give it a meaningful name, go to ‘Setup’ -> ’Device’, press the first ‘Registr’, the green LED on the QK-S001 should start blinking every second.
 Write the location or task name over ‘Device1’ in the centre such as ‘Garage’, ‘Fridge1’ , ’Office’etc. This designation can be changed at any time by the same process.